 - Early engagement makes all the difference.
 You can’t wait until the very last minute to complete assignments and other course expectations.

 - Most courses are asynchronous; since the constraints of time and place do not bind them, you are free to engage in the course on your schedule.
-Some courses may have synchronous elements or events (such as office hours, review sessions, etc.), but for the most part, active learning is available to you 24/7.
+Some classes may have synchronous elements or events (such as office hours, review sessions, etc.), but for the most part, active learning is available to you 24/7.